Getting Started with the Second Step® Bullying Prevention Unit

 Effective Implementation for Appropriate Response

 Bullying prevention is more effective when everyone recognizes bullying and responds appropriately.
-But studies show students who report bullying without receiving an appropriate response are less likely to report again.
+Studies show students who report bullying without receiving an appropriate response are less likely to report again.
 That’s why we include both staff training and student lessons to help create a positive school climate.
 Ready to get started?

 Staff Training 101